CopurOnur/Emotion_Recognition_CNN/README.md

-# Emotion_Recognition
+# Emotion Recognition

-FER Emotion Recognition with LIME interpretability
+# Goal of the Project